google/caliban/docs/explore/gcloud.rst

 method of authentication you'll find recommended by most Cloud documentation for authentication within Docker containers.

-Unfortunately, newer GCP projects created internally at Google are all housed inside an "experimental" folder that's banned creation of service account keys.
-For those projects, you'll need to use a different method of authentication called "Application Default Credentials", or ADC.
+ You might also come across a different method of authentication called "Application Default Credentials", or ADC Credentials.
+See :doc:`../cloud/adc` for more information.

 ..
 NOTE:: to set up service account keys, visit the :ref:`service account instructions <Service Account Key>`.
 To generate application default